 Aloe is a hardy plant that can withstand varying light conditions and the driest of desert environments.
 So it should come as no surprise the blooms of this plant are hardy and long-lasting also.

 Using the same simple steps that you would use to force a mature aloe plant to bloom, you can help keep your plant’s blooms last for longer.

 I cover these steps below but if you want a quick tip for maintaining long-lasting blooms then the best thing you can do for increasing the lifespan of aloe blooms is to ensure the plant gets enough direct sunlight.

 You will also want to make sure the aloe plant is growing in an environment that has a comfortable temperature close to its native habitat s this will also help lengthen the lifespan of the blooms.

-How long can you expect aloe flowers to last?
+How long you can expect aloe flowers to last on average

 An aloe bloom may last several months but what about the individual flowers?